openshift/enhancements/enhancements/network/baremetal-ipi-network-configuration.md

 ### Upgrade / Downgrade Strategy

 There should be little impact on upgrades and downgrades.
 Nodes are deployed with network configuration baked into the image, which means it will remain over upgrades or downgrades.
 NetworkManager keyfiles are considered a stable interface so any version of NetworkManager should be able to parse them equally.
+The same is true of nmstate files.

 Any additions or deprecations in the keyfile interface would need to be handled per the NetworkManager policy.